KimiyaZargari/kanban_app/README.md

 # kanban_app

 An app to create projects and track its tasks.

+## Getting Started
 In the first page you can view all your projects and create new ones by clicking on the add button found in the bottom right corner of the page.
 You can delete and edit your projects by swiping on them in the projects page.
 By tapping on each project, you will be navigated to its board, consisting of tasks under three columns: 'To Do', 'In Progress',